Lithium-Ion Battery Energy Storage Systems (BESS) Risks

 • Preventing unauthorized personnel from accessing BESS.

-How might lithium-ion bess hazards affect your organization?
+How might lithium-ion BESS hazards affect your organization?

 As you weigh the benefits and costs associated with owning and operating a BESS, it’s important to consider the potential exposures and how they may impact your organization’s personnel and property.
 Consider working with an insurance carrier that has in-depth experience in the renewable energy industry.